Axiomatic Characterizations of Draft Rules: Introduction

 This paper analyzes drafts and competitive balance using an axiomatic approach.
 We focus on \emph{draft rules}, which are centralized allocation rules that closely resemble the decentralized drafts used by professional sports leagues.\footnote{In a \emph{(centralized) allocation rule}, agents simultaneously report their preferences directly to a central authority, and the allocation is determined based on the reported preferences according to some rule or procedure.
 In contrast, a \emph{(decentralized) draft} is an extensive-form mechanism in which agents choose objects sequentially, and the allocation is determined by the sequence of selections made by the agents.
 Our results pertain to centralized draft rules, which are simpler to analyze than their decentralized counterparts.
 Nevertheless, our results can also be applied to decentralized drafts, provided that teams always select their most-preferred player whenever they are called to pick.}\textsuperscript{,}\footnote{Note that this is a pure object-allocation problem and not a two-sided matching market.
 The problem is to allocate players' contract rights to teams rather than to match teams and players together as in centralized labor markets, such as the NRMP.
 Players' preferences over the teams are not used to determine the final allocation.} More precisely, a draft rule allocates recruits to the teams over several rounds; each team is assigned one recruit per round, in an order specified by some priority ordering.
 We assume that each team has a total order over recruits, which generates a partial order over sets of recruits via pairwise comparison.\footnote{ That is, a team prefers set $A$ over set $B$ if there exists a one-to-one function from $B$ to $A$ that maps each element of $B$ into a more-preferred element of $A$.
 Partial orders from pairwise comparison are similar to responsive preferences.
 The difference is that we do not require the existence of a complete preference order over the sets of recruits.
-Our assumption rules out complicated preferences over allocations, such as those exhibiting complementarities (e.g., ``we want quarterback A only if we also get wide receiver B'').} Our main contributions are, to the best of our knowledge, the first axiomatic characterizations of draft rules: they are the only allocation rules satisfying \begin{enumerate} \item \emph{respect for priority (RP)}, \emph{envy-freeness up to one object (EF1)}, \emph{resource monotonicity (RM)}, and \emph{non-wastefulness (NW)}; or \item EF1, RM, \emph{Pareto efficiency (EFF)}, \emph{population consistency (CON)}, \emph{top-object consistency (T-CON)}, and \emph{neutrality (NEU)}. \end{enumerate}
+Our assumption rules out complicated preferences over allocations, such as those exhibiting complementarities (e.g., ``we want quarterback A only if we also get wide receiver B'').} Our main contribution is, to the best of our knowledge, the first axiomatic characterization of draft rules: they are the only allocation rules satisfying \emph{respect for priority (RP)}, \emph{envy-freeness up to one object (EF1)}, \emph{resource monotonicity (RM)}, and \emph{non-wastefulness (NW)}.